Ensure your online account is up to date in case of postal disruption. Update your account here.

 Motorcycles, Mopeds, Scooters: Service available with Plus, Plus RV, Premier, and Premier RV memberships.
 This includes 2-wheel and 3-wheel motorcycles.

-Vehicle Requirements: Vehicles must carry a valid license plate, registration, and insurance.
-Coverage does not extend to vehicles built for non-passenger uses (e.g., delivery vans, hearses) or vehicles for hire (e.g., taxis, limousines).
+Commercial vehicles: Coverage does not extend to vehicles built for non-passenger uses (e.g., delivery vans, hearses) or vehicles for hire (e.g., taxis, limousines) or vehicles used for commercial or business purposes

 For more information and examples visit atlantic.caa.ca/eligible-vehicles